vaiosstyl/bibook/bibook/retrieval/blast.md

 ## The BLAST Algorithm

-The BLAST algorithm follows these key steps:
+The Basic Local Alignment Search Tool (BLAST) is a heuristic algorithm designed to create local alignments, helping to find the closest homologs of sequences in a database.
+The algorithm leverages indices of k-tuples from the sequence database, with `k` typically ranging from 3 to 6 for proteins and 6 to 20 for DNA.
+BLAST follows these key steps:

-1. **Word Hits Generation**: The query sequence is broken into k-mers, and these are compared to pre-computed k-mers from the database sequences.
+1. **Word Hits Generation**: The query sequence is divided into k-tuples, which are compared to pre-computed k-tuples from the database sequences.

-1. **Seeding**: The match k-mers, known as "seeds", are used as anchor points for the sequence alignment procedure.
+1. **Seeding**: The matching k-tuples, known as "seeds," are used as anchor points for the alignment procedure.
+The list of k-tuples is expanded to include any k-tuples that match with an alignment score above a threshold T.

-2. **Extension**: BLAST extends the seeds in both directions, creating larger alignments.
+3. **Extension**: BLAST extends these seeds in both directions, creating larger alignments.
 This extension continues until the alignment score drops below a threshold, preventing poor alignments from extending.
+These extended matches are known as high-scoring segment pairs (HSPs).

-3. **Alignment Scoring**: Each extended alignment is scored based on the similarity between the aligned regions, taking into account matches, mismatches, and gaps.
+4. **Alignment Scoring**: Each extended alignment is scored based on the similarity between the aligned regions, taking into account matches, mismatches, and gaps.

-4. **Statistical Evaluation**: BLAST calculates the statistical significance of each alignment using e-values, which indicate how many alignments of the same quality as the evaluated alignment would be found by chance in a database of a given size.
+5. **Statistical Evaluation**: BLAST calculates the statistical significance of each alignment using e-values, indicating how many alignments of the same quality would be found by chance in a database of a given size.

-6. **Output**: The algorithm then lists all alignments above a threshold score and provides details such as alignment positions, scores, and statistical significance.
+6. **Output**: The algorithm then lists all alignments above a threshold score, providing details such as alignment positions, scores, and statistical significance.

+This combined approach gives an overview of BLAST, highlighting its key features and processes.

 ## E-Values and Their Meaning